edwardwawrzynek/codekata-civ/civ-rules.md

 During the game, parts of the game are obscured by a fog of war (any area not within manhattan distance 3 of an army, worker, or city is hidden).

 ## Board
-The game map is a square board of dimensions N x N. Each tile on the board can be one of five types:
+The game map is a square board of dimensions 32 x 32.
+Each tile on the board can be one of five types:
 * Ocean
 * Grassland
 * Hills